How to Become a ClassWallet Vendor in Arizona

 Pydia is a platform built specifically for Arizona homeschool enrichment teachers.
 When a family enrolls in your class and selects ESA as their payment method, Pydia generates a ClassWallet-compliant invoice automatically: your name, their student's name, every session date, and the right line items.
 You submit it to ClassWallet, they pay you, and you mark it done.
 No spreadsheets, no PDF templates, no manual tracking.

-If you're going through the ClassWallet vendor registration process right now, apply to join the Pydia founding cohort and have everything ready to go the day your approval comes through.
-Founding partners get free access while the platform is in early release, then lock in at $19.99/month for life.
+Pydia helps Arizona enrichment teachers manage enrollment, track students, and generate ClassWallet-compliant invoices automatically.
+If you're going through the ClassWallet vendor registration process right now, apply to join Pydia and have everything ready to go the day your approval comes through.

-Apply now, get approved, and let your ESA families know you're set up to accept ClassWallet payments.
+Apply now, get approved, and let your ESA families know you're ready to accept ClassWallet payments before your fall session fills up.

 Get the free ClassWallet vendor checklist